gotuna/docs/content/docs/basics/routing.md

 A special handler is provided by the framework to serve your static files configured under `app.Static` with optional prefix `app.StaticPrefix`.

-You must also provide a handler to be used when the file is not found (404 page).
+You can also provide a custom handler to be used when the file is not found (404 page).

 ```
 app.Static = os.DirFS("./static")

+// this route is usually placed at the bottom (catchall)
 app.Router.PathPrefix(app.StaticPrefix).
 	Handler(http.StripPrefix(app.StaticPrefix, app.ServeFiles(http.NotFoundHandler()))).
 	Methods(http.MethodGet)